Anton Yelchin

 Anton Yelchin in the TV series 'ER'

-That same year marked Yelchin's debut in a feature film with a small role in the musical "A Man Is Mostly Water."
-In the action movie "15 Minutes," Anton didn't get those proverbial 15 minutes, but his role as a boy trying to escape a burning building was well received.
+That same year, Yelchin made his feature film debut with a small role in the musical "A Man Is Mostly Water."
+In the action thriller "15 Minutes," Anton didn't get those proverbial 15 minutes of fame, but his role as a boy trying to escape a burning building impressed audiences.

-In the movie "Along Came a Spider," Anton played the son of the Russian president, Dmitry Starodubov, who is kidnapped by criminals obsessed with becoming world-class offenders.
+In "Along Came a Spider," Anton played Dmitry Starodubov, the Russian president's son who gets kidnapped by criminals obsessed with becoming world-class offenders.

 Anton Yelchin in the movie 'Along Came a Spider'